MPIBGC-TEE/ComputabilityGraphs/README.md

 ![test_conda_developer_installation](https://github.com/MPIBGC-TEE/ComputabilityGraphs/workflows/test_conda_developer_installation/badge.svg)

 ![test_conda_developer_installation](https://github.com/MPIBGC-TEE/ComputabilityGraphs/workflows/install_developer_conda_and_tests.yml/badge.svg)

 ## Purpose

-We use the package to provide an explorative user interface for ipython or jupyter notebooks, It computes:
+We use the package to provide an extest_conda_developer_installationplorative user interface for ipython or jupyter notebooks, It computes:
 * what is computable  given a set of functions and a set of arguments.
 * or which addiitional arguments are necessary to compute a desired result.